Look around you – how many gadgets can you see?

 Gadget insurance protects all your bits of kit – from smartphones to tablets to cameras – under one insurance policy.

-The rising cost of smartphones means they can be incredibly expensive to replace in the even that they were lost or damaged.
+The rising cost of smartphones means they can be incredibly expensive to replace in the event that they were lost or damaged.

 That’s not to mention the fact that we rely on our smartphones for communication, music, photographs, and banking.